backend-development/backend-development-textbook/source/javascript_and_ajax.md

 Rails ships with the [Turbolinks](https://github.com/turbolinks/turbolinks) gem.
-Turbolinks are a method of speeding up user interaction with the webpage withoug making changes in the backend.
+Turbolinks are a method of speeding up user interaction with the webpage without making changes in the backend.

 ### How Turbolinks Works

 Turbolinks attaches a click handler to all `<a>` Tags on the page.
-When the link is clicked, Turbolinks will make an Ajax request for the page, parse the response, and replace the entire `<body>` of the page with the `<body>` of the response.
+When the link is clicked, Turbolinks will make a HTTP request for the page, parse the response, and replace the entire `<body>` of the page with the `<body>` of the response.
 It will then use the [HTML History API](https://caniuse.com/#search=pushState) to change the URL to the correct one.
 In unsupported browsers